-• Ensure that the back of the supplied terminal is 4 in. from the outside wall surface.
+Ensure that the back of the supplied terminal is flush with the outside wall surface.

 Complete the installation of the remainder of the vent system and attach it to the blower exhaust coupling on the water heater's blower assembly.